-Let me give an idea of how the bringing fruit, fish, etc., into a darkened room is often accomplished.
+Let me give an idea of how the bringing fruit, fish, &c., into a darkened room is often accomplished.
 The expectant circle, we will suppose, is seated round the table.
 The stream of harmony gushes forth as usual.
-Presently the "nedium" (generally a lady-ladies' dresses offer such facilities for concealment) feels and announces the presence of the "spirits."
+Presently the "medium" (generally a lady-ladies' dresses offer such facilities for concealment,) feels, and announces, the presence of the "spirits."
 She commences to speculate as to what they will bring.
 "Let me see!
-At our last séance the dear spirits brought in some cabbages.
-Suppose they were to bring lilies of the valley \ this time, how nice that would be.
-Oh dear, no!
+At our last scance the dear spirits brought in some cabbages.
+Suppose they were to bring lilies of the valley\ this time, how nice that would be.
+Oh, dear no!
 We must not ask for lilies of the valley.
 Let us think of something else.
 What would any of you like?"